 Was a late-night movie marathon, sleeping in the next day and – most importantly – sitting in silence for as long as you want to?
 Yeah, me too.
 Though I wouldn’t trade these days with my littles for anything, I do love to sneak in some good old-fashioned pampering as often as I can.
 (And hey, it doesn’t hurt if it makes me feel just a little more glamorous while I rock my top knot for the third day in a row.)

-Sometimes it’s this portable sauna that I learned about in this post from Wellness Mama, and sometimes it’s a luxurious at-home facial.
+Sometimes it’s one of these methods for rebooting my body’s stress response, and sometimes it’s a luxurious at-home facial.
 This seaweed mask recipe is similar to the $175 signature service offered at my local spa, but I can get one every week for about $0.25 – $0.35, depending on what I use as a base for the mask.

 Seaweed = Skin Superfood